 If you can achieve this, you will have fleeting moments of being in the ‘zone’, a space where direct judging thoughts cease and your concentration is like a light beam only on the act of moving.

-At the end of a set of high effort work, jog and walk for another 5 minutes, take some water if needed, and then do a very gentle and easy jog for at least 10 minutes.
+At the end of a set of high effort work, jog and walk for another 5 minutes, take some water if needed, and then do a very gentle and easy cool down for at least 10 minutes.
 Stretch now or make time to stretch later, as this may greatly reduce your chance of injury.

 Using these guidelines, come up with your own smooth successful training routine.
 Soon your speedy sessions will translate into superior fitness, mental fortitude and great races.